 2. From the “Other Academic” drop-down menu select “Apply for Change of Major/Minor.”

 3. Select '"Hussman Advertising and Public Relations Track" or "Hussman Journalism Track" from the "Major/Minor" drop-down.
-Make sure to select the term "Fall 2024" for the current application cycle
+Make sure to select the term "spring 2025" for the current application cycle.

 4. If you agree to the terms, click “I Agree” and “Submit Request.”
 (Please note, this action does not immediately change your current major status.
 You must be officially accepted.)